emory-courses/computational-linguistics/docs/quiz/quiz3.md

 * Complete the `train()` method that takes training and the development sets and returns the best set of arguments necessary to run your model.
 * Complete the `predict()` method that takes a list of tokens and the arguments from `train()` and returns corresponding predicted part-of-speech tags.
 * Generate the `quiz3.pkl` file under the `quiz` package that saves your best set of arguments.
-* Write a report describing how you improve the model accuracy and saves it as `quiz3.pdf`.
+* Create a PDF file called `quiz3.pdf` under the `quiz` package that describes how you improve the model accuracy.

 ## Notes